 Are you looking for more flexibility and enjoy learning at your own pace?
 Are you a self-disciplined and self-driven learner?

-If so, you may want to consider taking one of the BC Water & Waste Association's (BCWWA) online certification courses.
+If so, you may want to consider taking one of the BC Water & Waste Association's (BCWWA) online courses.
 The online content covers the same material as the in-class course, and earns the same number of continuing education units (CEUs).

 Online learning doesn't have to be lonely learning.
-All of our courses include access to a course instructor who is available to answer questions and guide your learning - a great safety new for your investment.
+All of our courses include access to a course instructor who is available to answer questions and guide your learning - a great safety net for your investment.

 Online courses are offered in 12-week sessions throughout the year.
 You can expect to study an average of about three hours per week.
 Visit our class calendar and register today.